eriktorsner/wp-bootstrap/README.md

 **posts** contains zero or more keys with an associated array.
 The key specifies a post_type (page, post etc) and the array contains post_name for each post to include.
 The export process also includes any media (images) that are attached to the specific post.

 **menus** contains zero or more keys with an associated array.
 The key represents the menu name (as defined in WordPress admin) and the array should contain each *location* that the menu appears in.
 The location identifiers are unique for each theme.

+**taxonomies** contains zero or more keys with either a string or array as the value.
+Use asterisk (*) if you want to include all terms in the taxonomy.
+Use an array of term slugs if you want to only include specific terms from that taxonomy.

+###References and automatic includes

+Wp-bootstrap tries it's hardest to preseve references between exported WordPress objects.
+If you export a page that is the child of another page, the parent page will be included in the exported data regardless if that page was included in the settings.
+Similar, if you export a menu that points to a page or taxonomy term was not specified, that page and taxonomy term will also be included in the exported data.

+###Import matching
+When importing into a WordPress installation, wp-bootstrap will use the **slug** to match pages, menus and taxonomy terms.
+So if the dataset to be imported contains a page with the **slug** 'foobar', that page will be (a) created if it didn't previously exist or (b) updated if it did.
+The same logic applies to posts (pages, attachments, posts etc), menu items and taxonomy terms.

+**Note:** Taxonomies are defined in code rather than in the database.
+So the exact taxonomies that exist in a WordPress installation are defined at load time.
+The built in taxonomies are always there, but some taxonomies are defined in a theme or plugin.
+In order for your taxonomy terms to be imported during the wp-import process, the theme or plugin that defined the taxonomy needs to exist.

 ## Testing